-In Leeds we throw away 4000 tonnes of clothing into our household bins every year.
-There are much better choices for our clothes at the end of life but waste is just one part of the story.
-The textile industry is responsible for 10% of carbon emissions, a massive environmental impact.
-Protecting our planet for future generations is important and when it comes to clothes, there's plenty we can all do.
-Most are fun too like learning how to sew, clothes swapping with friends, upcycling a favourite item or doing a wardrobe audit before buying anything new.
+The textile industry is responsible for somewhere between 4% and 10% of carbon emissions - a massive environmental impact.
+Protecting our planet for future generations is important and when it comes to clothes, there's plenty we can do.
+Most are fun too like clothes swapping or learning how to sew with friends, using community exchange schemes, or doing a wardrobe audit before buying anything new.
+Let's work together to divert some of the 4000 tonnes of clothing that ends up in Leeds' household bins every year and circulate the best of it back around the city.

 Every year, global emissions from textile production are equivalent to 1.2 billion tonnes of CO2, a figure that outweighs the carbon footprint of international flights and shipping combined.